open-feature/ofep/007-OFEP-evaluation-context-propagation.md

 ## Background

-Many languages provide a mechanism for storing variables for the length of a single transaction.
+Many languages provide a mechanism for storing data for the length of a single transaction.
 This can be used to store evaluation context that can be transparently merged before flag evaluation.
 The implementation will vary by technology.
 For example, Java may use [thread local][thread-local], Golang may use [Go Context][go-context], and Node may use [async hooks][async-hooks].

 ## Proposal